openjs-foundation/cross-project-council/proposals/stage-1/PROJECT_ONBOARDING/NEW_PROJECT_APPLICATION.md

 ## CPC Champion (optional)

-If you have a champion from the CPC please identify them.
+If you have a champion from the Cross Project Council (CPC) please identify them.
 If you do not currently have one we will identify someone to support your project.

 ## Description